cuulee/mapbox-geocoder-android/README.md

 	1);
 ```

-You can see the full code for this app in the `samples` folder.
+You can see the full code for this app in the `samples/LocationAddress` folder.

 Note that, unlike the Android implementation, we don't have any use for the
 `Context` in the constructor and you can omit it (passing `null`) when